peerquery/V2/README.md

 For a Proof of Concept is, this makes the development process easier as you only edit the navbar, sidebar or footer once and the changes are applied site wide.

+## Auth system
+The entire Steem Connect v2 system is located in the navbar.html(which is shared on all pages).
+The login system is quite messy but works perfectly.
+It has been trimmed down from a more sophisticaed system(V1) however it still contains a few in-active code from the version 1.

 ## Its all yours for re-use!
 Do whatever you want with it.
 You are responsible for whatever you do with it.